-Procedure Name: Maintenance Employee Competency Model Date: 1 July 2014 Procedure Number: DES PE 001-43 Version: 1.0 Business Unit: Production Contact Steve Gurney
+Procedure Number: DES PE 001-43 Version: 1.0 Business Unit: Production Contact: Steve Gurney

-- a) the employee is deemed competent at their existing salary point and would progress normally through the model; - the employee is deemed competent above their existing salary point and a recommendation would be forwarded to the General Manager for approval; or - c) the employee is deemed competent below their existing salary point.
+- a) the employee is deemed competent at their existing salary point and would progress normally through the model; - b) the employee is deemed competent above their existing salary point and a recommendation would be forwarded to the General Manager for approval; or - c) the employee is deemed competent below their existing salary point.
 While this will not result in any reduction in salary, progression through the model will require a training plan to identify backskill requirements.
 These backskill requirements would need to be met before the employee can progress through the model.